GoodStuff-Fm/goodstuff/_people/kari-halsted.markdown

 layout: person
 ---

 Kari has two daughters, a husband, a minivan, and a mortgage.
 Not unrelated to this, she also has a career in enterprise software development.
-Lately, she’s fixated on soccer, feminism, and making stuff.
-She kinda hyperventilates when she thinks something’s beautiful.
+Lately, she's fixated on soccer, feminism, and making stuff.
+She kinda hyperventilates when she thinks something's beautiful.
 She is allergic to being wrong (cheeks flush, eyes well up with tears, chest constricts), so she self-medicates with exposure therapy.